 This wooden pier in Mount Pleasant, which extends towards Cove Inlet, was built in 1898 as a trolley bridge allowing passage to and from Sullivan’s Island.
 During the Revolutionary War, another bridge existed here, made of wooden planks on floating barrels.
 It was over that same primitive bridge that the crew of the H.L.
 Hunley passed on its way to Breach Inlet to test the storied submarine during the Civil War.

 In 1923 the wooden trolley bridge was widened to allow vehicular traffic alongside the trolley.
-A steel drawbridge was also added in the twenties, which in turn became part of the nearby Ben Sawyer Bridge when it was constructed in 1945.
-Cars quickly rendered the trolley unnecessary, and it ceased operating in 1927.
+A steel drawbridge was also added in the 1920s, which in turn became part of the nearby Ben Sawyer Bridge when it was constructed in 1945.
+Cars quickly rendered the trolley obsolete, and it ceased operating in 1927.

 The Pitt Street Bridge – also known as the Cove Inlet Bridge and the Cove Inlet Causeway – was once the only means of crossing the water from Mount Pleasant to the beaches.
 Now the Isle of Palms connector bridge, completed in 1993, and the Ben Sawyer Bridge allow motorists access to the beaches from Mount Pleasant.